pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 If the library you want to test depends on other libraries, you have to download those dependencies and add them to the classpath too.

-Now, you can import the classes from Guava's packages, and this is where JShell auto-completion comes in handy.
+Now, you can import the classes from Guava's packages.
+Start typing:

-JShell's auto-completion capabilities allow you to view:
-- Classes in a package
-- Class members
-- The parameters required by a method
-- The list of overloads for a method
-- Documentation of classes and their members

-For example, you can start typing:
 ```java
 jshell> import com.google.common.primitives.
 ```